IBM-Blockchain-Archive/marbles/tutorial_part2.md

 	}
 ```
 The code above should look familiar.
-Its the same strategy as before just this time wrapped inside our `monitor_blockheight()` function and using `wss.brodcast()` instead of `ws.send()`
+It’s the same strategy as before just this time wrapped inside our `monitor_blockheight()` function and using `wss.brodcast()` instead of `ws.send()`
 The client side code doesn't even need to change.
 Well except now we can remove the setTimeout() staggering we used before.
 Test it out yourself at [http://localhost:3000/p2](http://localhost:3000/p2).

 #Identity
-If you tried out the link above you've probably seen the new "Trade" navigation link and the new login section.
+If you tried out the link above, you've probably seen the new "Trade" navigation link and the new login section.
 The trading example we are building to requires knowing which user we are impersonating so we have built a fake login.
 Click the HI USER part in the top right and you can select which user you want to be.
 We will not be building any type of security mechanism yet.